shriyacheruvu/HomeEase/README.md

-Home Ease
+# Home Ease

-Project Overview
+## Project Overview
-Home Ease is a multi-user platform designed to provide comprehensive home servicing and solutions.
+**Home Ease** is a multi-user platform designed to provide comprehensive home servicing and solutions.
 It simplifies interactions between customers, service professionals, and administrators, streamlining service requests and management in one place.

+---

-Technologies Used
+## Technologies Used

-Backend: Flask — server-side logic and request handling
+- **Backend:** Flask — server-side logic and request handling

-Templating: Jinja2 — dynamic HTML templates
+- **Templating:** Jinja2 — dynamic HTML templates

-Database: SQLAlchemy — database management and queries
+- **Database:** SQLAlchemy — database management and queries

-Frontend: HTML & Bootstrap — responsive and user-friendly UI
+- **Frontend:** HTML & Bootstrap — responsive and user-friendly UI

-Utilities:
+- **Utilities:**

-OS Module — file handling
+  - OS Module — file handling

-Datetime Module — date and time management
+  - Datetime Module — date and time management

+---

-Core Functionalities
+## Core Functionalities

-User Authentication:
+1. **User Authentication:**

-Login and registration for multiple user types: Customers, Service Professionals, and Admins.
+   - Login and registration for multiple user types: Customers, Service Professionals, and Admins.

-Admin Dashboard:
+2. **Admin Dashboard:**

-Manage users, including approving, rejecting, or blocking service professionals.
+   - Manage users, including approving, rejecting, or blocking service professionals.

-Service Management:
+3. **Service Management:**

-Admins can create, update, and delete available services.
+   - Admins can create, update, and delete available services.

-Service Requests:
+4. **Service Requests:**

-Customers can create, edit, and close service requests.
+   - Customers can create, edit, and close service requests.

-Search Functionality:
+5. **Search Functionality:**

-Customers can search for services.
+   - Customers can search for services.

-Admins can manage and search service professionals.
+   - Admins can manage and search service professionals.

-Service Actions:
+6. **Service Actions:**

-Service professionals can view service requests, accept or reject them, and mark requests as completed.
+   - Service professionals can view service requests, accept or reject them, and mark requests as completed.

+---

-Database Schema
+## Database Schema

-Detailed database schema will be added here.
+*Detailed database schema will be added here.*

+---

-Summary
+## Summary
 This platform acts as a bridge connecting users, service professionals, and admins to deliver seamless home service experiences.